Making a stepping stone from a plastic nursery flat

 You can also decorate the stone by packing the concrete in, then pushing stones or glass beads into the flat surface.
 Dry and cure the same way.
 The stepping stones come out in a nice big size and just the right thickness!
 Set them down in a square pattern or diagonally like diamonds.

-More stepping stones
+More garden stepping stones

 Jill Waltenspiel has another slick way to make stepping stones.
 Here’s her scrap Glass and concrete stepping stone: